How to Start a Memorial Scholarship Fund

 Given the details that go into a scholarship program, creating a memorial scholarship will take some time, both in planning and implementation.
 Here are a few common factors to consider:

-- Distribution and award amount – How much money do you plan to have for award distribution?
+- Distribution and award amount: How much money do you plan to have for award distribution?
 What size of awards would you like to give?
+Will you offer one-time or renewable scholarships?

 Typically, once you have finalized the requirements of your memorial scholarship program, it’s good to plan for a minimum of 4 to 6 weeks for a program to launch.